 Traditionally, old age marked the final stage in the human life cycle; you were old when you were approaching the end of your life.
 The problem with that old age definition is that no one knows for certain when they are going to die.
 And people are living much longer than they used to: When Social Security began in 1935, the average life expectancy in the U.S. was 61 years.
 Today, it's closer to 79.

 Increased longevity is not just an American phenomenon.
-A 2017 study found that life expectancy was projected to grow in every one of 35 developed countries, albeit at different rates.
-The study concluded that by 2030, women in South Korea will likely have an average life expectancy of over 90 years.1 Researchers believe the gains are largely attributable to medical advances that allow people to extend their lives, as opposed to decreases in child mortality.
+A 2017 study in The Lancet found that life expectancy was projected to grow in every one of 35 developed countries, albeit at different rates.
+The study concluded that by 2030, women in South Korea will likely have an average life expectancy of over 90 years.
+Researchers believe the gains are largely attributable to medical advances that allow people to extend their lives, as opposed to decreases in child mortality.

 So if the definition of "old age" depends on the average length of people's lives, what age is considered "elderly?"
 When does middle age end and old age begin?

 Stanford economics professor John Shoven looked at mortality rates for different age groups through time and suggested that "middle-aged" adults are those whose chances of dying within the next 12 months are one percent or less.
 That would mean that American men today would be considered middle-aged until they reach about age 60 (up from around age 44 in 1920) and women wouldn't leave middle age until 65 (considerably later than age 48 like in 1920).